 Going on vacation with family and friends always sounds like a dream, but you will be doing a lot of compromising, forfeiting your personal choice for a choice that is best suited for the group.
 And this is good and the experience is more often than not rewarding of the sacrifice made.
 And this is because we were created for connection and relationships.
 But there are those days you need space and time to connect with yourself first so as to be able to better connect with those around you.
 If today is one of “those days” then it is enough reason why you should ditch the schedule Tetris and head out on a solo getaway instead.
 You can do whatever you want, whenever you want, without having to please anyone.
-Where else to go that is as exciting and fulfilling like the USA?
+Where else to go that is as exciting and fulfilling as the USA?
 The hardest part is figuring out where exactly in the USA to go?
 That, we can help you with.

 The Top amazing destinations for your solo getaway in the USA are:

 Portland seems it’s hard-wired for solo travelers.
 Known as one of the friendliest places to travel alone in the US.
-Explore the sprawling urban wilderness of Forest Park or head to Washington Park, where you’ll find a zoo, two museums and a rose garden with a stunning view of the city skyline.
+Explore the sprawling urban wilderness of Forest Park or head to Washington Park, where you’ll find a zoo, two museums, and a rose garden with a stunning view of the city skyline.
 If sports is your thing, join the Timbers Army at Providence Park or see the Portland Trail Blazers shoot some hoops.
 And craft beer lovers have more than 75 breweries to choose from.
 If you’re traveling alone to Portland by car, you may also take a picturesque drive along the Oregon Coast Highway.
 If that’s not enough to convince you about Portland, how about tax-free shopping?

 Easily one of the safest cities in the states, and one that you could never get tired of.
 Opt for a stroll through Rocky Mountain National Park or Golden Gate Canyon State Park to take in all of Mother Nature’s glory.
 There are dozens of galleries, museums, theaters, and dance studios with performances and shows to check out fairly often.
 Boulder’s Farmer’s Market is a great way to support local farmers and chefs, and it’s known as one of the biggest foodie towns in North America.